bsccf/Uni-notes/Mathematics for Engineering and the Environment/9U Integration 2/root mean square by integration.md

 >> $a,b=$ range
 >> $f(x)=$ continous function (within limits)

-Remember since it squares the function this measures magnitude since sign gets removed
+Remember since it squares the function this measures magnitude since negatives well.. [[more memememmeadjawfjawof|arn't]] anymore.